-Note: This program requires a clinical practicum and it is the student’s responsibility to identify a site with an appropriate clinical facilitator.
-Prior to the clinical practicum the student will start the process of obtaining a CCN Letter of Agreement (LOA) or a Clinical Affiliation Contract with the agency.
+Note: The Nurse Case Management concentration requires a clinical practicum (420 hours).
+It is the student’s responsibility to identify a site with an appropriate clinical facilitator.
+Prior to the clinical practicum, the student will start the process of obtaining a CCN Letter of Agreement (LOA) or a Clinical Affiliation Contract with the agency.
 No clinical practice will take place until the student has been notified by CCN of approval.

 Program of Study: